AsobaCloud/asobacloud.github.io/endpoints.md

 - **500 Internal Server Error**: If there is a problem with data processing or a server-side issue.
 - **404 Not Found**: If the device or customer referenced by the ID does not exist in the system.

+Configuration is possible through our front end app to provide email-based updates about request statuses.

 ---